 - Use of information technology systems

-- Involvement in Non-Criminal court actions
+- Involvement in noncriminal court actions

-- Relatives
+- Relatives.

-Who Is Subject To An SSBI
+Who Is Subject To An SSBI?

-The first thing to remember is that the employee or military member cannot initiate a background check or security clearance procedure–this will be done through your supervisor, command support staff, etc.
+The first thing to remember is that the employee or military member cannot initiate a background check or security clearance procedure.
+This will be done through your supervisor, command support staff, etc.

 The applicant is required to comply with the investigation as a condition of employment or enlistment.
-Failure to cooperate with the investigation may not lead immediately to job loss, but the inability to get or maintain a security clearance is a major problem for government service of any kind.
+Failure to cooperate with the investigation may not immediately lead to job loss, but the inability to get or maintain a security clearance is a major problem for government service of any kind.

-As mentioned above, if you possess a Top Secret clearance, you don’t automatically gain access to SCI–you must be vetted for this access.
+As mentioned above, if you possess a Top Secret clearance, you don’t automatically gain access to SCI; you must be vetted for this access.

-Some find that promotions or PCS moves bring with them a change in requirements, such as the newly promoted Army Staff Sergeant who is reassigned to a sensitive area.
+Some find that promotions or PCS moves bring with them a change in requirements, such as the newly promoted Army staff sergeant who is reassigned to a sensitive area.
 This person may have carried a lower clearance before the reassignment but now has to go through the vetting process for the higher clearance.

-While SSBI and SCI are often associated with military intelligence matters, many federal agencies including those in a non-military capacity (such as the Department of Energy) also have requirements for security clearances and levels of clearance.
+While SSBI and SCI are often associated with military intelligence matters, many federal agencies, including those in a nonmilitary capacity (such as the Department of Energy), also have requirements for security clearances and levels of clearance.
 As a military member you might not expect certain federal jobs to carry the same or similar levels of rigor with respect to background checks, but they do.

-A Word About Polygraph Examinations
+Polygraph Examinations

 Reinvestigations